 - Google yourself.
 Does that infamous YouTube video you made in college still exist?
 When was the last time you cleaned up your social media?
 Googling yourself is especially important if you are currently job searching or plan to start in the near future.
 Oftentimes, the results of a google search could be the first impression you make on a recruiter or a potential colleague.

 - Choose a skill you want to improve in 2016.
 Your weakness could be what is holding you back from moving up in your career.
 Come up with a plan now to figure out how you can better yourself this year.

 - Write out your one-year plan.
 Take the time to determine what you want to accomplish this year.
-Set short term goals for yourself to track your progress towards reaching your year-end goal.
+For example, if you want to become a care provider, you could look into the steps required for becoming a registered NDIS provider.
+Similarly, if you have goals in mind and how to get there, you would be able to act on them.
+Set short-term goals for yourself to track your progress toward reaching your year-end goal.
 Even if you are completely satisfied in your current position, set goals for yourself and aim to become the best you can be at what you do.